-As part of its commitment to provide a variety of opportunities for artists, The City of Calgary Public Art Program, in collaboration with Illingworth Kerr Gallery (IKG), is pleased to be offering a Public Art and Social Practice workshop series.
-Internationally renowned artists Alfredo Jaar, Jeanne van Heeswijk, plus a third to be announced, will each present a free public lecture and lead a weekend workshop for a selected group of Calgary artists.
+As part of its commitment to provide a variety of opportunities for artists, The City of Calgary Public Art Program, in collaboration with Illingworth Kerr Gallery (IKG), is offering a Public Art and Social Practice workshop series.
+Internationally renowned artists Alfredo Jaar, Tania Bruguera and Jeanne van Heeswijk will each present a free public lecture and lead a weekend workshop for a selected group of Calgary artists.
 This workshop series is intended for local artists and results in an exhibition at the IKG and an opportunity for a public art commission.

-Five artists were selected through a competitive process to participate in this program:
+The five artists selected through a competitive process to participate in this program were Dick Averns, Alana Bartol, Kevin Jesuino, Taryn Kneteman and anne drew potter.

 From left to right: Taryn Kneteman, Kevin Jesuino, Dick Averns, Alana Bartol, anne drew potter, Dawn VandeSchoot, and Alfredo Jaar.